 “Within this, there is further division between the nations that make up the UK with Scotland, in particular, further divided on devolution from the United Kingdom.
 Wales (which was not part of the research) also has a strong national identity built around history, customs and the Welsh language,” she said.
 “How much Brexit crystalized views already present in the UK and how much it amplified them is difficult to determine.”

 “Over the last few decades, the Christian faith has gradually shifted from the dominant national religion to being a religion alongside others in the UK, with the majority of the population as non-religious.
-That is reflected in the research questions about the distinction between national and religious traditions remain complex,” said Hodson, who, together with her husband, Martin, is co-author of several books, including A Christian Guide to Environmental Issues.
+That is reflected in the research questions about the distinction between national and religious traditions, which remain complex,” said Hodson, who, together with her husband, Martin, is co-author of several books, including A Christian Guide to Environmental Issues.

 “Until the 19th century, German speaking populations used to be scattered over dozens of larger or smaller states.
 The establishment of a German national state in 1871 was only a partial success,” said Martin Rothkegel, who teaches church history at Theologische Hochschule Elstal, a Baptist theological seminary in Berlin.